fareskalaboud/blog/_posts/2014-02-14-studenthack.md

 {% include image.html url="/media/2014-02-14-studenthack/conciergeNerfGun.png" width="100%" description="" %}

 And the hilarious thing is, all of these requests (including [@Spoffeh](http:twitter.com/spoffeh)'s nerf gun target) were provided.
-If a certain type of chocolate requested wasn't available, one of the staff would run to a closely small supermarket and buy it for them.
+If a certain type of chocolate requested wasn't available, one of the staff would run to a closeby small supermarket and buy it for them.

 The generosity of StudentHack was a completely different story.
 Especially the food.
 Without exaggeration: